SebastianoF/counting_sub_multisets/README.md

 Code related to http://arxiv.org/abs/1511.06142 .
 'utils' folder contains methods to compute k-resolutions.
-'see' folder contain a module to see some examples of k-resolutions.
+'see' folder contain some examples of computations of k-resolutions.
 'test' folder contains tests (nosetest).

  Any collaboration, improvement or suggestion is welcome.